ziminji/objective-c-sql-query-builder/README.md

 1. Download the source code via Github as a tarball (i.e. .tar.gz).
 2. Navigate to the tarball in Finder.
-3. Unachieve the tarball by double-clicking it in a Finder window.
+3. Unarchive the tarball by double-clicking it in a Finder window.
 4. Open an Xcode project.
 5. Right-click on the "Classes" folder and click on the "Add >> Existing Files..." option.
 6. Highlight the files, then click the "Add" button.